Are there any scholarships or financial assistance for Canadian students?

 What immunizations do I need?

-Maine State Law requires that all students who are enrolled full-time or part-time in a degree program or who are taking at least 12 credits through the Continuing Education Department, show proof of immunity to the following infectious diseases: Measles (Rubeola), Rubella (German Measles), Mumps (MMR) if born after December 31, 1956, and Tetanus/Diphtheria (TD) all students regardless of age.
+Maine State Law requires that all students who are enrolled full-time or part-time in a degree program or who are taking at least 12 credits through the Continuing Education Department, show proof of immunity to the following infectious diseases: Measles (Rubeola), Rubella (German Measles), Mumps (MMR), if born after December 31, 1956, and Tetanus/Diphtheria (TD) for all students regardless of age.
 The University is not allowed to permit a student to be enrolled or to attend classes without a certificate of immunization or other evidence of immunity.
-The presentation of acceptable proof of immunization or immunity must be made prior to a student’s attendance at class or participation in other activities conducted by the University.
+The presentation of acceptable proof of immunization or immunity must be made prior to a student’s attendance in class or participation in other activities conducted by the University.